hfinkel/lfort/docs/LanguageExtensions.rst

 Automatic reference counting
 ----------------------------

-Clang provides support for :doc:`automated reference counting
+LFort provides support for :doc:`automated reference counting
 <AutomaticReferenceCounting>` in Objective-C, which eliminates the need
 for manual ``retain``/``release``/``autorelease`` message sends.
 There are two feature macros associated with automatic reference counting: